 - ‘That’s red,’

-depends in certain obvious ways upon such facts as the location (1) or identity (2) of the speaker, and/or the referent of the demonstrative (in 3).
-Similarly, it is plausible (though by no means universally accepted—see, e.g., Capellen and LePore, 2005a & b) that attributions of tallness or flatness are context-sensitive, insofar as there are varying standards that one might have mind in applying either predicate and which affect just what is said in doing so.
-Note, though, that insofar as the truth value of such utterances “depends on context”, that is because their truth conditions—or, the proposition expressed thereby—are so dependent.
-That is, it is not as though (1)-(3) each has fixed truth-evaluable contents, the truth values of which happen to depend on context.
-Rather, one is not in a position to assess any of these sentences as true/false unless one knows the location of the utterer of (1), the identity of the speaker (2), and so on.
-For it is only relative to such facts that tokenings of such sentences have specific contents, and just what contents they do have depends on context.
-So too for epistemic contextualism: though the thesis is sometimes put in terms of the context-variability of knowledge sentences' truth values (e.g., Rieber 1998, 190, Cohen 1998, 289 and 2005a, 57), this is misleading: those truth values shift only because, according to EC, different propositions are expressed in different contexts.
+depends upon such facts as the location or identity of the speaker, and/or the referent of the demonstrative.
+Similarly, it is plausible (though not universally accepted—see, e.g., Capellen and LePore, 2005a & b) that ‘tallness’ and ‘flatness’ are context-sensitive, insofar as there are varying standards that one might have mind in applying either predicate which affect what is thereby said.
+Note, though, that insofar as the truth value of such utterances depends on context, that is because their truth conditions—or, the propositions expressed thereby—are so dependent.
+That is, it is not that (1)-(3) each has fixed truth-evaluable content, the truth value of which depends on context.
+Rather, what propositions these sentences express depends on the location of the utterer of (1), the identity of the speaker (2), and so on.
+It is only relative to such facts that tokenings of such sentences have specific contents, and just what contents they do have depends on context.
+So too for EC.
+It is misleading to say that ‘knowledge’ sentences’ truth values are context-variable (e.g., Rieber 1998, 190, Cohen 1998, 289 and 2014, 70).
+According to EC, those truth values shift only because different propositions are expressed in different contexts.

-Likewise, just because EC is a thesis about knowledge-sentences' truth conditions—namely, that they are context-variable—it is not a thesis about knowledge itself.
-In the same way: recognizing that ‘I’ is token-reflexive has no metaphysical implications about the self, observing that ‘here’ is an indexical has no implications about who's where or what it is to be at some location, and so on.
-So it is misleading too when EC of the form under discussion is described, as it sometimes is, as the view that whether one knows depends upon context (Bach 2005, 55, n.
+Likewise, just because EC is a thesis about ‘knowledge’ sentences’ truth conditions, it is not a thesis about the nature of the attributed “knowledge”.
+In the same way: the token-reflexivity of ‘I’ has no metaphysical implications about the self, that ‘here’ is an indexical has no implications about who’s where or what it is to be at some location, etc. So it is misleading too when attributor contextualism is described as bearing on the nature of knowledge or as implying that whether one knows depends upon context (see Bach 2005, 55, n.
 4 for some examples).
 EC concerns the standards, not for the “knowledge” attributed, but for the application of the term ‘knowledge’ and cognate expressions (Feldman 2004, 24; cf. Cohen 1999, 65; Bach 2005, 54–55).

-EC, then, is an epistemological theory because, but only because, it concerns sentences used in attributing (/denying) “knowledge”, as opposed to those employing non-epistemic terms; it is not a theory about any such epistemic property/relation itself.
-Although, as we will see, when various proponents of EC flesh out their preferred version of the views, the differences among the resulting theories largely recapitulate some of the major lines of division among leading theories of knowledge itself.
+EC, then, is an epistemological theory because, and only because, it concerns sentences using ‘knowledge’ and kindred expressions, as opposed to those employing non-epistemic terms; it is not a theory about any epistemic property or relation itself.
+Nonetheless, as we will see, when various proponents of EC flesh out their preferred version of the views, the differences among the resulting theories mirror some major lines of division among leading theories of knowledge.

-Finally, though there are connections between them (touched on briefly in Section 4.4 below), EC should be distinguished from the general semantical-linguistic approach, or cluster of theses, called “contextualism,” which sees ‘context’ as central in one or another way to certain fundamental semantic issues, most centrally meaning itself.
+Finally, EC should be distinguished from the general semantical-linguistic approach, or cluster of theses, called “contextualism,” which sees context as central in one or another way to certain fundamental linguistic issues, most centrally meaning itself.
 (See, e.g., Recanati (1989, 1994, 2005), Searle (1980).)

-As its proponents generally admit, EC is something that one needs to be argued into: it takes work to come to think, for example, that there can be situations in which we have two subjects, exactly alike psychologically, possessing the very same history and the same evidence with regard to p, etc., with respect to only one of whom ‘S knows that p’ expresses a truth, since they are being evaluated from within different contexts: we seem, if anything, to be ‘intuitive invariantists’.
-As one leading contextualist says, many “resist [the contextualist] thesis—some fiercely.
-Moreover, those who do accept the thesis, generally do so only as a result of being convinced by philosophical reflection” (Cohen 1999, 78).
+As its proponents generally admit, EC is something that one needs to be argued into: it takes work to come to think, for example, that there can be situations in which we have two subjects, exactly alike psychologically, possessing the very same history and the same evidence with regard to p, etc., with respect to only one of whom ‘S knows that p’ expresses a truth: we seem, if anything, to be intuitive Invariantists.
+As one leading contextualist says, many resist the contextualist thesis, and “those who do accept [it] generally do so only as a result of being convinced by philosophical reflection” (Cohen 1999, 78).

-But while, in the abstract, EC strikes many as quite contentious, according to its proponents it has considerable merits.
-Thus, although EC is not itself a theory of knowledge or related epistemic notions, it has been said to afford a resolution of certain apparent epistemological puzzles, both ordinary and extra-ordinary.
-More specifically, EC is said to give us a way of responding to certain cases in which we have apparently inconsistent knowledge claims, each of which enjoys some real plausibility.
-Though these puzzles are not exclusively of the skeptical variety, it is EC's offering a solution to skeptical problems that has figured most prominently in current discussions.
+But while EC strikes many as quite contentious, according to its proponents it has considerable merits.
+For although EC is not itself a substantive epistemological theory, it has been said to afford a resolution of certain apparent epistemological puzzles.
+More specifically, EC is said to give us a way of responding to certain cases in which we have apparently inconsistent “knowledge” claims, each of which enjoys some plausibility.
+Though these puzzles are not exclusively of the skeptical variety, it is EC’s offering a solution to skeptical problems that has figured most prominently in discussions.
 So that is the natural place to start.

-SA constitutes a puzzle just because (a) each of the premises enjoys a fair amount of plausibility.
-As to P1, how, after all, could I know that I'm not a bodiless brain in a vat?
+SA constitutes a puzzle because (a) each of the premises enjoys a fair amount of plausibility.
+As to P1, how could I know that I’m not a bodiless brain in a vat?
 By waving my arms around?
 Wouldn’t that just give me the evidence of some arm-waving experiences that a mere brain in a vat could have?
-As to P2, it is just an instance of the closure principle for knowledge, which many are inclined to regard as axiomatic.
-But (b) given our intuitive anti-skepticism, C seems immensely implausible, even though (c) the argument appears to be formally valid.
+As to P2, it is just an instance of the closure principle for knowledge, which many regard as axiomatic.
+But (b) given our intuitive anti-skepticism, C seems immensely implausible, even though (c) SA appears to be valid.

-On the face of it, then, we are confronted with a paradox—a set of independently very plausible but seemingly mutually inconsistent propositions.
-Because that is the problem, a complete solution to SA will have to do two things (DeRose 1995): explain which of the assumptions lying behind the generation of the paradox should, in fact, be rejected, and why; and explain too how we got into this mess — or, more formally, why the assumption singled out for rejection struck us as plausible in the first place.
+On the face of it, then, we are confronted with a paradox—a set of independently plausible but seemingly mutually inconsistent propositions.
+Because that is the problem, a complete solution to SA will do two things (DeRose 1995): explain which of the ideas lying behind the seeming paradox should be rejected, and why; and explain too why the idea singled out for rejection struck us as plausible in the first place.

 At first blush, it might seem that there are just three possible responses to SA: